-Pursuant to 22 NYCRR § 600.10(d)(1)(v)
+Pursuant to 22 NYCRR § 500.13(c)

 The foregoing brief was prepared on a computer.
-A proportionally spaced typeface was used, as follows:
+A proportionally spaced typeface

-Name of typeface:Times New RomanPoint size:14Line spacing:Double
+Name of typeface: Times New Roman

+Point size:

+Line spacing:

+Double

-The total number of words in the brief, inclusive of point headings and footnotes and exclusive of pages containing the table of contents, table of citations, proof of service, certificate of compliance, or any authorized addendum containing statutes, rules, regulations, etc. is 4,763.
+The total number of words in the brief, inclusive of point headings and footnotes and exclusive of the statement of the status of related litigation; the corporate disclosure statement; the table of contents, the table of cases and authorities and the statement of questions presented required by subsection (a) of this section; and any addendum containing material required by § 500.1(h) is 4,881.